Sam-Spencer/BarChart/README.md

 <table>
 <tr><th colspan="2" style="text-align:center;"><b>Version 4.3</b></th></tr>
   <tr>
     <td>This version makes improvements towards the 5.0 milestone.
 Issue #2 has been resolved, among many other issues.
-Full details and documentation will be available soon.
 Please check Pull Request #7 for more.
-Thank you to Everett Michaud for his contributions in [Pull Request #7](https://github.com/iRareMedia/BarChart/pull/7).
+Thank you to Everett Michaud for his contributions in <a href="https://github.com/iRareMedia/BarChart/pull/7">Pull Request #7</a>.
+This version adds Dynamic Chart Creation.
+Check the new documentation and examples for more details.
   </td>
   </tr>
 <tr><th colspan="2" style="text-align:center;"><b>Version 4.2</b></th></tr>